meloniq/language-bar-flags/readme.txt

 = 1.0.5 =
 * Added option to change position of bar, top or bottom of page
+* Added option to change side of flags, left or right of bar
 * Added Slovak translation
 * Removed WP 2.8 compatibility constants
 * Changed textdomain to 'language-bar-flags', represented by constant LANGBF_TD